frankie-2nfro-com/football_match_outcome_prediction/README.md

 (58.82352941176471, 50.0)
 ```

 Just see the sample result, it actually improve the win rate.
-But is it can fulfill the hypothesis test.
-It need to prove after calculate the testing statistic in next step
+But can it fulfill the hypothesis test?
+It needs to prove after calculate the testing statistic in next step

 #### Step 3 - Calculate Test Statistic